What can you do to help the monarch? Protect habitat, avoid pesticide use, plant gardens, and contribute data to Xerces-led community science efforts.

 Over the last three years, I have been lucky enough to do field research to better understand more precisely when and where monarch butterflies breed in the western states.
 Answering this question is critical to developing a meaningful conservation strategy for the western monarch population.
 My first season working with monarchs was in 2016, in Nevada.
 As a biologist with a background in botany, I admittedly knew very little about monarch biology or their life history when I started, but I was immediately intrigued by the diversity of milkweed species that monarch butterflies can use as host plants in the West—44 species to be exact.
-Of the 44 species, roughly half inhabit very arid desert habitats, with the greatest milkweed diversity occuring in Arizona.
-Incredibly, monarch butterflies have been documented using over half of these arid species, and that number will likely continue to grow as more surveys are conducted and our understanding of their habits increases.
+Of the 44 species, roughly half inhabit very arid desert habitats, with the greatest milkweed diversity occurring in Arizona.
+Incredibly, monarch butterflies have been documented using more than half of these arid species, and that number will likely continue to grow as more surveys are conducted and our understanding of their habits increases.

-My favorite of the desert milkweeds is pallid milkweed (A. cryptoceras), which inhabits steep, barren slopes in the Great Basin.
+My favorite of the desert milkweeds is pallid milkweed (Asclepias cryptoceras), which inhabits steep, barren slopes in the Great Basin.
 Not only does this plant somehow survive in one of the driest and most exposed habitat types, but monarch butterflies also manage to find and use it as a larval host.
 Even as a trained botanist who has spent countless hours scouring challenging habitats for rare plants, finding some of these rare desert milkweeds proved to be fairly difficult—and yet this fragile-looking, brilliant-orange butterfly could fly through the desert and find 15 isolated milkweed plants on a barren hillside!
 The moment that I realized this was when I became fully enamored with the monarch butterfly.

 In 2017, I started field work in support of a different research project with Cheryl Schultz at Washington State University–Vancouver and other partners titled “Western Monarch Breeding Phenology: Implications for Management” (a project supported by the Department of Defense Legacy Fund).
 This research project is investigating monarch breeding phenology (when and where they breed) in California, Idaho, Oregon, Nevada, and Washington to better inform land management for monarch butterflies.
 Finding monarch butterflies across these states in 2017 continued to be relatively easy: find milkweed, find monarchs.